polent/b/content/blog/HeadlessDesignSystemMigration/HeadlessDesignSystemMigration.md

 ---
-title: Headless Design System Migration with MCP and Slingshot
+title: Design System Migration with MCP and Slingshot
-description: How I removed UI from TSX to build a headless design system layer on top of a core component library, connected with MCP servers, and powered by Sapient Slingshot.
+description: How I removed UI from TSX to build a design system layer on top of a core component library, connected with MCP servers, and powered by Sapient Slingshot.
 date: 2025-09-11
 tags:
   - design system manager